feriekolonien/site/README.md

 ```
 cd site
-yarn run dev
+pnpm run dev
 ```

-To develop on a single app, just `cd app/` into that application and run commands as expected (`yarn dev`, `yarn add some-new-pkg` etc).
+To develop on a single app, just `cd app/` into that application and run commands as expected (`pnpm dev`, `pnpm add some-new-pkg` etc).

 **Code style**

 Your environment should be automatically set up if you're using VScode with the Prettier and ESlint plugins installed.

-These tools can also be ran with `yarn test` in each app.
+These tools can also be ran with `pnpm test` in each app.
 This will run:

 - `prettier --check`: To find code formatting issues.
 - `eslint`: To find unused variables and other ESLint issues.